 If you click on the order book tab on any coin, you will see something like this:

 The concept is actually not hard to get: these walls are actually a visualization of the order books.
 The green side are the bids (buy) orders in the order book, the red one the Ask (sell) orders.
 On the x-axis you can see the price in sats, the order has been placed.
 The y-axis shows the amount of BTC for this order.
 From this example image you can see for example a bid @0.0003640 with a total amount of around 24BTC as highest order in the book.
 Each wall represents a from-to range in terms of order price and size.
+A more elaborate article about how to read buy and sell walls can be found here.

 9. What does the trading volume column on Bittrex mean?